deta/cloud-docs/docs/tutorials/forms.md

     Successfully deployed changes
     ```

+Your endpoint will now accept form `POST` data and save it to a database.

 You can use [Deta Base's UI](../base/base_ui) to easily see what data has been stored in the database.
 Navigate to your `project` and click on your base name under `bases` in your browser to use the Base UI.

 Here's an example view of the UI.